(Pocket-lint) - Congratulations, you can be the newest source for Alexa to use when answering people's questions.

-Amazon said there will be various topics that you can select from to find questions already posed by other users.
-You can submit any answer, and going forward, Alexa use all crowd-sourced answers it received - while noting they were submitted by Amazon customers.
+There are various topics that you can select from to find questions already posed by other users.
+You can submit an answer, and going forward, Alexa will use the crowd-sourced answers it received - while noting they were submitted by Amazon customers.
 If more than one answer is provided, Alexa will rotate between answers until it determines via feedback which is best.

 How to join

 - Go to the Alexa Answers website and click Get started.